 Her NYU training opened the doors of many prestigious off-Broadway Theaters: the Public Theater, The Manhattan Theater, The Manhattan Theater Club, Playwrights Horizons, Theater Four, Lincoln Center Director's Lab, Minetta Lane Theater, The Cherry Lane Theater, Ensemble Studio Theater and LaMama.
 Angela has also performed regionally at Yale Rep, the White Barn, The McCarter and The O'Neill Playwrights Conference in Connecticut; George Street Playhouse and The McCarter in New Jersey; and at the Wilma in Philadelphia.

 On the little screen she has played an assortment of moms, doctors, lawyers, secretaries and nuns.
-Most recently she played Oscar Isaac's mother in the HBO min-series Show Me a Hero.
+Most recently she played Oscar Isaac's mother in the HBO min-series Show Me a Hero and appeared on The Late Show with Stephen Colbert and Kevin Can Wait.

 Angela Pietropinto has taught acting for most of her professional life and has been a member of the Tisch faculty for over 20 years.